 Evidence-based medicine aims to apply the best available evidence gained from the scientific method to medical decision making.
 It seeks to assess the quality of evidence of the risks and benefits of treatments (including lack of treatment).

 Hospital Acquired Infections (HAI)

 Infections sometimes occur while patients are hospitalized.
 Infections are closely evaluated, and much effort has been placed on reducing and eliminating these infections.
-Henry Ford Health System has dramatically reduced catheter related blood stream infections (BSI) and Clostridium difficile (c. diff).
+Henry Ford Health has dramatically reduced catheter related blood stream infections (BSI) and Clostridium difficile (c. diff).
 We continue our efforts to reduce catheter associated urinary tract infections (CAUTI), surgical site infections (SSI) and resistant strains of a bacteria known as Staph aureus (MRSA).
 Infections are reported to the Centers of Disease Control (CDC) and included in the CMS Pay for Performance measures.